kubernetes-sigs/external-dns/docs/tutorials/gke.md

 104.155.60.49
 ```

-If you hooked up your DNS zone with it's parent zone correctly you can use `curl` to access your site.
+Given you hooked up your DNS zone with its parent zone you can use `curl` to access your site.

 ```console
 $ curl nginx.external-dns-test.gcp.zalan.do